-A. Do you have a noisy black box sitting in the corner of your office gathering dust or do you often overhear your colleagues saying that the servers down?
-If so, you’ll most likely have a traditional on premise server which hosts your files, emails and line of business applications.
-The cloud takes your business data and stores it on high performance servers held in data centres so you can access it securely from any device, anywhere in the world.
+Different from traditional on premise servers which hosts your files, emails and line of business applications, cloud computing takes your business data and stores it on high performance servers held in data centres, allowing you to access it securely from any device, anywhere in the world.

 Don’t believe me?
 A quick google search will return the definition ‘The practice of using a network of remote servers hosted in a remote data centre facility to manage, and process data, rather than a local server.’

-A. Cloud solutions are utilised by businesses of every shape and size.
+Cloud computing can be utilised by businesses of every shape and size.
 In Northern Ireland, we’re seeing more and more SME’s adopting cloud, in fact, we’re now deploying more cloud solutions for our customers than traditional on premise server servers.
 Cloud levels the playing field, allowing smaller businesses to avail of technology previously only available to larger businesses with bigger budgets.
 A managed Cloud solution removes the need for IT maintenance, allowing businesses without in-house expertise to focus on their core business without having to worry about IT.

 There are additional preventative solutions available to Cloud customers, such as the enterprise grade security products from Cisco – including intrusion prevention and web filtering solutions to protect against the latest internet threats.
 Cybercrime is unfortunately one of the biggest risks to SME’s today, so whilst counter measures are available, staff education is essential to help protect your organisation from the latest threats, such as phishing and Ransomware attacks.

-A. We have seen significant growth in the use of the cloud by business customers of all shapes and sizes.
-In fact, cloud adoption rates have been growing year on year among our SME client base, with sales of the traditional ‘tin’ servers in decline.
+We have seen significant growth in the use of cloud computing by business customers of all shapes and sizes.
+In fact, cloud computing adoption rates have been growing year on year among our SME client base, with sales of the traditional ‘tin’ servers in decline.